arnav-kr/0777/README.md

 For any queries you can mail me on arnav-kumar@googlegroups.com

-> **Note:** If you have already solved the Challange then you are requested to not share your solutions with others
+> **Note:** If you have already solved the Challenge then you are requested to not share your solutions with others

-## The Second person (Obviously the one after me) who will solve the challange will get an interesting reward! 🏆🎖️
+## The Second person (Obviously the one after me) who will solve the challenge will get an interesting reward! 🏆🎖️